uwcip-research/twitter-apiv2-search/README.md

 ## Getting Started

-Before you can use any of them you need to create a file with your Twitter APIv2 credentials.
+Before you can use any of these scripts you need to create a file with your Twitter APIv2 credentials.
 It should look like this:

 ```jsonfile
 {